tannerdsilva/TToolkit/README.md

 ## 🔥 SwiftSlash 🔥
 ### High-Performance Concurrent Shell Framework

 **Concurrent shell functionality in TToolkit will soon be forked as an independent framework - to be named SwiftSlash.
-In its current form [this repository], SwiftSlash represents a robust functional core but a minimal external API.**
+In its current form [this repository], SwiftSlash represents a fully developed internal core but a minimal external API.**

-TToolkit's class `InteractiveProcess` was born from a need for interface with large sets of concurrently executed processes with complete instructional safety.
-Furthermore, `InteractiveProcess` was built with an uncompromising desire for time efficiency.
+TToolkit's `SwiftSlash` classes were born from a need for interface with large sets of concurrently executed processes with complete instructional safety.
+Furthermore, `SwiftSlash` was built with an uncompromising desire for time efficiency.

-Foundation framework offers classes that theoretically deliver shell-like functionality, however, in practice, these classes do not hold together well under intense, prolonged workloads.
+Swift's own `Foundation` framework offers classes that theoretically deliver shell-like functionality, however, in practice, these classes do not hold together well under intense, prolonged workloads.
 From this unfortunate discovery came the need to reimplement Foundation frameworks `Process`, `Pipe` and `FileHandle` classes from scratch to achieve a more robust shell/process framework - one that can operate in an time-sensitive, concurrent environment.

-When comparing TToolkits `InteractiveProcess` with Foundation's `Process` class (used by the popular *SwiftShell* framework), the performance improvements of `InteractiveProcess` speak for themselves.
+When comparing TToolkits `SwiftSlash` with Foundation's `Process` class (used by the popular *SwiftShell* framework), the performance improvements of `SwiftSlash` speak for themselves.

-- Foundation's `Process` class will leak memory as many class instances are created.
-This means that `Process` classes can not be treated as transactional objects, despite *transactional use* being the encouraged usage. `InteractiveProcess` instances need an **order of magnitude** less memory, and do not leak their contents after use. `InteractiveProcess` classes are transactional by nature, and the internal resource management reflects this pattern.
+- Foundation's `Process` class **will leak memory** as many class instances are created.
+This means that `Process` classes can not be treated as transactional objects, *despite transactional use being the intended lifecycle*!
+By comparison, `SwiftSlash` instances need an **order of magnitude** less memory, and do not leak their contents after use. `SwiftSlash` classes are transactional by nature, and the internal resource management reflects this pattern.

-- `InteractiveProcess` is completely safe to use concurrently and asynchronously, unlike `Process` class, which takes neither of these features into consideration.
-By allowing many external processes to be run simultaneously
+- `SwiftSlash` is completely safe to use concurrently and asynchronously, unlike `Process` class, which takes neither of these features into consideration.
+By allowing shell commands to be run concurrently rather than serially, `SwiftSlash` can complete complex multi-command workloads in **fractions** of their expected time.

-- `InteractiveProcess` can initialize and launch a process over 10x faster than Foundation's `Process` class.
+- `SwiftSlash` can initialize and launch an external command with significantly greater computational and memory efficiency than Foundation's `Process` class.
 Similar performance improvements are seen in reading data from the `stdin`, `stdout`, and `stderr` streams.
-The results of these performance improvements means that more instances of `InteractiveProcess` can execute
+For industrial workloads, better performance means a faster time to completion.
+For mobile workloads, better performance means better battery life.

-- `InteractiveProcess` has the necessary infrastructure to ensure secure execution. `Process` class has many security vulnerabilities, including file handle sharing with the executing process and improper
+- `SwiftSlash` has the necessary infrastructure to **ensure a secure execution environment**. `Process` class has many security vulnerabilities, including file handle sharing with the executing process and improper changing of the specified *current directory*.

-- `InteractiveProcess` **can scale to massive workloads without consuming equally massive resources**.
+- `SwiftSlash` **can scale to massive workloads without consuming equally massive resources or time**.

 By executing shell commands concurrently rather than serially, one could see speedup multiples of *up to* 250x - *workload dependent*

-The functional core of SwiftSlash can be found at the following path `./Sources/TToolkit/SwiftSlash`
+The functional internal core of SwiftSlash can be found at the following subpath of this repository: `./Sources/TToolkit/SwiftSlash`

-## Asynchronous Utilities
+## Other Asynchronous/Concurrent Utilities

 ### Explosions! :D